Alyssa Burnett Adult Life Center

 We will place you on our waiting list.
 When a space opens, we will contact you to start the 12-week program.
 Because of high demand, you may have to wait a few months to start.

 Payment and Billing

+The scholarship committee will meet weekly to review applications.
+We will contact you if you are selected for aid.
 Once granted financial aid, families sign a contract agreeing to the terms of the service.
-If the client has more than three cancellations, we may meet with you to discuss suspending the service and scholarship aid.
+If you cancel more than 3 visits, we may meet with you to discuss suspending the service and scholarship aid.